gileli121/ExecutionMatrix/README.md

 Next, It is highly recommended to add `@DisplayName` annotation to the class and tests.
-The value in the `@DisplayName` is simplified name that is easier to read.
+The value in the `@DisplayName` is a simplified name that is easier to read.
 The `@DisplayName` is reflected here:
 ![image](https://user-images.githubusercontent.com/17680514/129417180-eb3b67a5-980d-48d6-83bb-ee08b7fc5fea.png)
 ![image](https://user-images.githubusercontent.com/17680514/129417324-10f37ca2-6fcf-4e43-8d93-8d16522bf1a2.png)